 You are being asked this question in the job interview to determine if you have the skill sets that make you a team player and the qualities that make you an effective leader who is willing to take on additional roles within the school community.

-You must be able to demonstrate that you possess strong communication, interpersonal, problem solving, and leadership skills, as well as persistence, courage, personal responsibility, and the ability to develop innovative ideas.
+You must demonstrate that you possess strong communication, interpersonal, problem solving, leadership skills, persistence, courage, personal responsibility, and the ability to develop innovative ideas.

 Furthermore, take this opportunity to demonstrate your commitment to the school by outlining a desire to serve on a committee, coach a sport, or sponsor other extracurricular activities or fundraisers.
-This is the time to demonstrate your passion for collaborating and helping the school succeed as an educational institution and a place for the betterment of students and staff alike.
+This is the time to demonstrate your passion for collaborating and helping the school succeed as an educational institution and a place for students’ and staff’s betterment.

 Instead of simply listing your qualities and goals, you may want to provide examples of leadership roles you have held or when you took charge of a group in a time of crisis.
 If you have letters of reference or recommendation that showcase your skills as a team player, bring them to the interview or recite a quote.

 Do not say that you are self-dependent and already possess the resources and skills necessary to succeed.
-The administrator is testing your ability to be a team player, openness to suggestions, and willingness to learn from and help fellow teachers.
+The administrator tests your ability to be a team player, openness to suggestions, and willingness to learn from and help fellow teachers.

 - Organizational culture of a learning institution

-- Technology standards you believe should be met in order to give full support to your innovative teaching methods
+- Technology standards to give full support to your innovative teaching methods.

 - Benefits of a strong teaching team

-A good tip for helping you answer this question is to do some research before the interview about the institution to be sure that you can talk about what is currently happening at the school.
+A good tip for answering this question is to do some research before the interview about the institution to be sure that you can talk about what is currently happening at the school.